TMSDMAP/TMSDMAP.github.io/_posts/2025-01-21-stack-release.md

 # Advantage #1: Easy Deployment

-Use helm chart to deploy the production-stack to your k8s cluster through running a single command:
+Use helm chart to deploy the vLLM production-stack to your k8s cluster through running a single command:
 ```bash
 sudo helm repo add lmstack-repo https://lmcache.github.io/helm/ && \
     sudo helm install lmstack lmstack-repo/lmstack
 ```

-For more details, please refer to the detailed README at [production-stack repo](https://github.com/vllm-project/production-stack).
+For more details, please refer to the detailed README at [vLLM production-stack repo](https://github.com/vllm-project/production-stack).
 [Tutorials](https://github.com/LMCache/LMStack/tree/main/tutorials) about setting up k8s cluster and customizing helm charts are also available.

 # Advantage #2: Better Performance
-We conduct a benchmark of multi-round Q&A workload on production-stack and other setups, including vLLM + KServe and an commercial endpoint service.
+We conduct a benchmark of multi-round Q&A workload on vLLM production-stack and other setups, including vLLM + KServe and an commercial endpoint service.
-The results show production-stack outperforms other setups across key metrics (time to first token and inter token latency).
+The results show vLLM stack outperforms other setups across key metrics (time to first token and inter token latency).

 <div align="center">
 <img src="/assets/img/stack-perf-ttft.png" alt="Icon" style="width: 60%; vertical-align:middle;">